Firm-Tofu10/Random-NumberGen/README.md

 #### License
 ![License icon](https://img.shields.io/badge/license-NONE-blue.svg)

-#### instalation
+#### installation
-Instalation is not required use link, if for some reason you would like to dowload it anyway just clone the repo from github.
+Installation is not required use link, if for some reason you would like to download it anyway just clone the repo from github.

 #### Testing
 NA

 #### Usage
 Use the slider to change character amount then use the checkboxes to tailor the password your needs.
-(Using symboles make conflict with field requirements at times.)
+(Using symbols make conflict with field requirements at times.)

-#### Contributers
+#### Contributors
 NA

 #### GitHub